 Context

 2018 was the second year of the new School Plan 2017 to 2021 and followed the highly successful external School Review that took place in 2016.
-In the Review the school was commended on its school improvement processes that involved staff, students and the community and the inquiry stance the school took towards continually improving.
+In the Review the school was commended on its school improvement processes that involved staff, students and the community, and the inquiry stance the school took towards continually improving.
 This systematic approach to planning, reflecting and collaborating as a staff and school community has continued and was carried into 2018.
 The recognition across the ACT and beyond as a highly effective school has meant that Turner has hosted many visiting school leaders and teachers across 2018.
 This has enabled the school to share practices, which was a 2016 Review recommendation and at the same time build capacity of our own teachers, coaches and school leaders as they hosted visiting educators.

 A new principal commenced in 2018 and some of our 2017 school leadership team have moved on to lead in other ACT schools in 2018.
 These changes have provided further leadership opportunities for Turner aspiring leaders and leaders from outside the school to bring their expertise into the team.
 The embedded practices at the school have meant the school has further strengthened its improvement agenda.